 Other than the improvement of what Milwaukee has done, the Dodgers certainly head and shoulders I think there’s no reason why the Mets can’t go from 70 to 90 wins.
 It sounds crazy because you’re talking about a twenty-game swing but I believe in their pitchers that much.
 I believe in the National League brand of baseball in winning 3-1, 3-2, 4-1, and I think A-Gon has a lot to prove, he was a hell of a player and a hell of a hitter when healthy.

 Again, it is purely a health issue with this team.
 I love Todd Frazier, he’s going to rub off so much positive clubhouse chemistry, and I’m curious about (Amed) Rosario.
 I’ve heard about him but I haven’t seen much, but I want to see what he’s all about.
 You get deGrom, Syndergaard, Harvey, Matz and these boys going and throw in a little Jason Vargas, this could be a good team.

 MMO: Do you have confidence that we can see an improved Matt Harvey this year?

 Leiter: I do.
 I like Matt a lot.
-So my heart says I want Matt Harvey to have the year I think we know he can have.
+My heart says I want Matt Harvey to have the year I think we know he can have.
 Beyond that I haven’t seen him, I don’t know how he feels, I don’t know what he does in the training room, I don’t know all of that.

 MMO: Thank you very much for your time today, Al. It was great speaking to you.

 Follow Al Leiter on Twitter, @Al_Leiter22